Why Tegenungan Waterfall is a Must-Visit

 Entrance Fees & Facilities

-To ensure a smooth and budget-friendly experience, here’s a breakdown of the costs associated with visiting Tegenungan Waterfall:
+To ensure a smoother experience, here’s a breakdown of the costs associated with visiting Tegenungan Waterfall:

 - Additional facilities such as locker rentals (IDR 10,000/USD 0.70) and access to changing rooms and showers (IDR 5,000/USD 0.35) are available for those planning to swim.
 Visitors can also find clean restrooms, local warungs (small eateries), and souvenir shops selling Balinese handicrafts and sarongs.